 FAQ for accountants

 We have long ranked highly in search engine results when anyone in the UK searches for tax advice.
 This is a function of our longevity and credibility.
-Our new website had been designed to be even more search engine friendly than the old one which was created in 2007.
-People choose our website because it shows up very high in the natural search results (not as an advert) and because we are evidently more than just a directory service.
+People choose our website because it shows up very high in the natural search results (not as an advert) and because we are evidently much more than just a directory service.

 A good question.
-And the answer comes from our experience over the last nine years.
+And the answer comes from our experience since we launched our original website in 2007.

 What is apparent it that thousands of people use our website every month to find tax advice.
 But much of the advice they seek isn’t complex or difficult.
 We know it doesn’t all warrant the attention of a tax expert.
 It just needs someone who has good tax experience from working in general practice.

-How often your profile appears will also depend on which tax specialisms you choose and how many people are looking for help with each of those topics each week.
-This will vary across the year.
+How often your profile appears will depend on which tax specialisms you choose and how many people are looking for help with each of those topics each week.
+This varies across the year.

 An automated rotation system will operate to avoid any ‘favouritism’.
 Thus each search will show relevant accountants in a different random order (that refreshes every 20 minutes).
 This is the case unless the user gives their postcode.
 Where they do this the tax accountants shown first will be those whose addresses are in or are closest to the postcode.